 Wisconsin researchers have generally found that as the amount of human land disturbance increases, such as in the Pewaukee River watershed, the subsequent macroinvertebrate community diversity and abundance decreases, which is generally supported by the data in some areas of this watershed.
-In addition, the areas ranked with good scores indicates that there are good quality macroinvertebrates found in both the Pewaukee River and Coco Creek systems, which are likely a function of the integrity and continuity of riparian buffers greater than 75 feet adjacent to the streams (see Habitat and Riparian Corridor Conditions section below), which provides significant buffering capacity and helps reduce pollutant loadings and other human disturbances.
+In addition, the areas ranked with good scores indicates that there are good quality macroinvertebrates found in both the Pewaukee River and Coco Creek systems, which is likely a function of the integrity and continuity of riparian buffers greater than 75 feet adjacent to the streams (see Riparian Corridor Conditions subsection above).
+Such buffers provide significant buffering capacity and help reduce pollutant loadings and other human disturbances.